rse/dsig/README.md

 The crux of DSIG is:

-1. It is based on [OpenPGP.js](https://openpgpjs.org/) and as a consequence is a plain JavaScript solution which does not require an installed [GnuPG](https://gnupg.org/) and its native `gpg` command and works in both [Node.js](https://nodejs.org/) and the Browser.
+1. It is based on [OpenPGP.js](https://openpgpjs.org/), and as a consequence, it is a plain JavaScript solution which does not require an installed [GnuPG](https://gnupg.org/) and its native `gpg` command and works in both [Node.js](https://nodejs.org/) and the Browser.

 2. The private key, public key, fingerprint and signature